ExploreGinger and NutmegStay Fit

 Hiking in Provence

-Les Gorges de Régalon is located between Cavaillon and Mérindol, in the Vaucluse.
+Les Gorges de Régalon is located between Cavaillon and Mérindol in the Vaucluse.
 The circuit is only 9km and certainly offers a bit of everything.
-The walk starts at the easily accessible parking, which is free in the off-season.
-The first stretch is a walk along a creek bed and then passed a small olive tree grove.
+The walk starts at the easily accessible parking, free in the off-season.
+The first stretch is a walk along a creek bed and then passes a small olive tree grove.
 Immediately after the olives, the trail heads straight into the gorge.
 The direct path is evident as the canyon walls close in, and there is little choice but to scramble along the rocks and follow the narrow corridor.
 This is not a hike for those with claustrophobia and unequivocally not on a wet day.
 Continue reading here to see Nutmeg’s photos of this great hike near Cavaillon.

 Hiking Notes: